abhidesikan/madras-medley/content/book-reviews/government-be.md

 ---
-title: "How Should A Government Be?: The New Levers of State Power by Jaideep Prabhu"
+title: "How Should A Government Be?: The New Levers of State Power by Jaideep Prabhu - Review by Abhishek Desikan"
 date: 2021-07-09T18:42:39-08:00
 draft: false
 ---